 What’s Wrong With My Dog?

-The next time you wonder, “What’s wrong with my dog?” make sure to check that they don’t have one of these symptoms.
+The next time you wonder, “What’s wrong with my dog?” or you want to make sure he or she doesn’t have kennel cough check them for all of these symptoms.
 If you see these signs, don’t neglect to get your dog immediate medical attention.
 It could mean the difference between life and death.

 For more advice and information on pets and animals, make sure to check out the rest of our page.